AhmedElsayed94/panopticon/README.md

         eventLogger.setLogsLimit(3)

-you can send your event by using this modle
+you can send your event by using this model

 ```
        val eventLoggerModel = EventLoggerModel.EventLoggerBuilder()